Indonesian government official health requirements

 Other useful precautions include:

-- changing the water in flower pots once
+- changing the water in flower pots once a week after a thorough washing

 - avoiding trays with standing water for plants